-In the past decade or so, the Chicago Public Schools (CPS) has seen tremendous improvement on the most important indicators for student success.
-Overall, between 2006 and 2017, the district has seen a 28 percentage-point rise in the proportion of freshman on-track to graduate, with the greatest increases occurring among Black and Latino males.
-High school graduation rates have increased by 18 percentage points, with ACT scores improving at the same time.
+In the past decade, CPS has seen tremendous improvement in the most critical indicators for student success.
+Overall, between 2006 and 2017, the district has seen a 28 percentage-point rise in the proportion of freshmen On-Track to graduate, with the most significant increases occurring among Black and Latino males.
+In addition, high school graduation rates have increased by 18 percentage points, with ACT scores improving simultaneously.

-There is an important story to be told about the role that data played—and continues to play—in these kinds of improvements.
-This paper shares these lessons with advocates, policymakers, district and school leaders, and school support organizations, both locally and nationally, so they can develop the conditions that will support effective data use in schools and school systems.
+There is an important story to be told about the role that data played—and continues to play—in these improvements.
+This paper shares these lessons with local and national education stakeholders so they can develop the conditions that will support effective data use in schools and school systems.